diamante-io/Aurora/services/aurora/internal/docs/reference/errors/timeout.md

 If you are encountering this error it means that either:

-* Aurora has not received a confirmation from the HcNet Core server that the transaction you are trying to submit to the network was included in a ledger in a timely manner.
+* Aurora has not received a confirmation from the DiamNet Core server that the transaction you are trying to submit to the network was included in a ledger in a timely manner.
 * Aurora has not sent a response to a reverse-proxy before a specified amount of time has elapsed.

 The former case may happen because there was no room for your transaction for 3 consecutive ledgers.
-This is because HcNet Core removes each submitted transaction from a queue.
+This is because DiamNet Core removes each submitted transaction from a queue.
 To solve this you can:

 * Keep resubmitting the same transaction (with the same sequence number) and wait until it finally